 The book uses two steps for fitting trousers.

 First you do a tissue fit (this could also be done using muslin fabric or non-woven) adjusting all the key points, such as crotch, hips, waist and thighs.
-I love how they really talk a lot about different crotch alterations, since that seem to be one of the biggest issue to get right when making trousers.
+I love how they really talk a lot about different crotch alterations, since that seems to be one of the biggest issues to get right when making trousers.

 The second step is fitting the pants as you sew, since every fabric has it’s own specific properties so reling on just muslin fabric and pattern tissue will often not be enough.
 This statement I wholeheartedly agree with and for my Burdastyle straight legged trousers I did a lot of fitting on the actual trousers (in hindsight though, I should have fixed a few more issues on the muslin before I cut the fabric.

 My straight leg trousers before I applied the Fit as you sew methods and afterwards.
 A big difference I would say, even though I should have done more prep work for an even better fit and I also over-fitted the inseams a bit I think, hence the diagonal lines.

 For my cigarette trousers I did a more through tissue fitting job using the guidelines in the book.
 I also added a fish eye dart to remove excess fabric underneath the bum, which is not part of the book.
 I do wish they had added that method in the book, since I wasn’t successful removing the excess fabric just using the suggestions in the book.
 Here is the muslin and I was very happy with the fit.

 And these are the finished trousers.
 I’ve done an extensive blog post on how I fitted the trousers with loads of tips.